 - Multiple trips to different countries in Latin America for 2-3 weeks at a time (easier to justify due to much shorter and cheaper flights)

-- 1 trip to Europe in the summer for 1 month
+- 1 trip to Europe in the summer for at least 1 month

-- 1 trip to Asia in the winter for 1 month
+- 1 trip to Asia in the winter for at least 1 month

 With this schedule, I expect to be home 7-8 months total in the year and abroad for 4-5 months.